kylowxtt/kylowxtt.github.io/_posts/2023-10-29-my-new-post.md

 # An Introduction and Experiment of Sorts

-Hello, welcome to my blog page!
-This is (hopefully) the first post you are reading on here, and it is also the very first post I am creating.
-The name I primarily use online is **Kylo**, but when I get comfortable enough I might rebrand into my real name :D. In this blog, you can expect a lot of random stuff, but it will primarily be focused on Computer Science, Fitness and Books.
+Hello.
+This is the start of my website.
 I decided to start this blog primarily because of COMP2511, which made me fall in love with Markdown and the simplicity of formatting it offers and [Featherbear's blog](https://featherbear.cc/) - they both really inspired me to get started on writing stuff on my own, especially cause I come across a lot of cool Computer Science related stuff in my studies nowadays, and it'll be a cool way to consolidate my knowledge.

 To christen my blog and get it ready for it's first voyage on the deep-web, I guess I will talk about the stuff I am currently into, and what stuff you might see come up in the future.